 The objective of collaboration is to translate business-relevant questions (Dixon et al., 2017; e.g. Lighthill Risk Network, 2016) into research questions that are precise enough for scientists to be able to answer and intriguing and novel enough for scientists to want to prioritise answering them, then deliver outputs of benefit to all.
-A vital element of successful collaboration is a long-term trusting relationship (e.g. Dowling, 2015) espite being an on-going and time intensive venture to construct, is critical in overcoming a number of barriers such as IP (Sect. .1.3), language (e.g. Fish and Saratsi, 2015; Jordan and Huitema, 2014; Scott et al., 2018)), differing working and problem solving cultures (e.g. Amabile et al., 2001), or simply contextual knowledge and credibility (e.g. Hughes et al., 2008); just as an academic's motivations and skills may not be transparent to the wider world, academics do not instinctively have an intimate knowledge of any insurer's technical approach, recent initiative, or strategic internal drivers.
+A vital element of successful collaboration is a long-term trusting relationship (e.g. Dowling, 2015).
+Despite such a relationship being an on-going and time intensive venture to construct, it is critical in overcoming a number of barriers such as IP (Sect.
+6.1.3), language (e.g. Fish and Saratsi, 2015; Jordan and Huitema, 2014; Scott et al., 2018)), differing working and problem solving cultures (e.g. Amabile et al., 2001), or simply contextual knowledge and credibility (e.g. Hughes et al., 2008); just as an academic's motivations and skills may not be transparent to the wider world, academics do not instinctively have an intimate knowledge of any insurer's technical approach, recent initiative, or strategic internal drivers.
 Of particular relevance is the difficultly that novelty (i.e. for publications) and immediate industrial implementation (e.g. in operational risk models) are not directly compatible in the same task, although steps that will mainly benefit one party or both can be balanced over time throughout a co-designed project.

 Many conceptual models of the knowledge exchange process exist (e.g. see Jacobson et al., 2005; Ward et al., 2009).
 No particular one is assumed, although cyclic, iterative and two-way elements are recommended.

 Below we propose two illustrative, non-exhaustive lists of pragmatic suggestions for time-efficient activities that have reportable and mutually-beneficial outputs in order to build the long-term trusting relationship needed for collaboration between an academic and a risk practitioner.
-Each suggestion includes an explanation of why the activity has benefit/utility to justify time spent on it, mapped back to appraisal criteria (Table 2) or an impact typology (Sect. .2.2).
-Obvious relationship-building and maintenance activity is assumed; e.g. short chats over a coffee, telephone calls, passing on interesting items (e.g. a or newspaper clipping), and mutual tolerance of unavoidable busy periods (e.g. Sect. .2).
+Each suggestion includes an explanation of why the activity has benefit/utility to justify time spent on it, mapped back to appraisal criteria (Table 2) or an impact typology (Sect.
+6.2.2).
+Obvious relationship-building and maintenance activity is assumed; e.g. short chats over a coffee, telephone calls, passing on interesting items (e.g. an article or newspaper clipping), and mutual tolerance of unavoidable busy periods (e.g. see Sect.
+5.2).

 The following list details ways in which risk practitioners can support an academic partner, including a brief commentary on how and why benefits emerge.
-Square brackets e.g. [2] indicate mapping to criteria by which academics are assessed in Table .
+Square brackets e.g. [2] indicate mapping to criteria by which academics are assessed in Table 2.
 Suggestions are not ordered as their relative utility will be case specific.

-Write letter of support/engagement on a research grant [4].
+Write letter of support/engagement on a research grant application [4].
 A useful relationship building measure, and will be best when projects are co-designed.
 They are required for UK funding applications, but if sought at the last minute after limited discussion it often remains unclear why the insurer should priortise this action (i.e. what the benefits of the work might be), potentially leading to mutual frustration.
 In contrast, a timely discussion leading to a letter of support which indicates the scale of potential impact of the research to the industrial partner, and details pathways to it (e.g. specific committees, regulatory compliance requirements, or internal initiatives), would significantly strengthen a research grant application.